-When the captain of Flight 1549, Chesley B. “Sully” Sullenberger, captain of US Airways Flight 1549, said, “Brace for impact,” Ric Elias realized that his flight was on its way down.
-He also understood, instantly, what was important in his life.
+When Chesley B. “Sully” Sullenberger, captain of US Airways Flight 1549, said, “Brace for impact,” passenger Ric Elias realized his flight was on its way down.
+He also understood instantly what was important in his life.
 In an NPR interview, he said the experience taught him three facts about the important things in life:

 I know we don’t all worry ourselves out of sleep.
 But, once in a while, something works its way to the front of our minds and won’t go away.
-Typically, it’s going to be something related to the security, wellbeing, and happiness of our family.
+Typically, it’s going to be something related to the security, well-being, and happiness of our family.
 Pay attention.
-Chances are your car, your golf game, or Monday Night Football isn’t on your mind at 2:00 AM.
+Your car, your golf game, or Monday Night Football probably isn’t on your mind at 2 a.m.
 So why do we give those things (and others) so much attention when our family needs us more?

 Imagine your car is in the driveway.
 You have just 30 minutes to pack before the roads close and a Category 5 hurricane comes ashore to level your home.
 Whatever you’d bring with you is what’s important to you.
-And we’re sure you’d make sure the kids are on board, and that your wife has what she needs, and you’ve taken care of the pets.
+And we’re sure you’d make sure the kids are on board, that your wife (if you’re married) has what she needs, and that you’ve taken care of the pets.
 Those are the important things in life.
-After they’re in the car, waiting for you, you stop and think…other than a couple of boxes of family photographs, everything else is all pretty-much just “stuff,” isn’t it?
+After they’re in the car, waiting for you, you stop and think.
+Other than a couple of boxes of family photographs, everything else is pretty much just “stuff,” isn’t it?

-Imagine a television special is featuring your life.
-Imagine that you’re asked to help outline the content of the show.
+Imagine a television special is featuring your life and you’re asked to help outline the content of the show.
 What would you want to see highlighted?
 Your work?
 Your possessions?
 Your character?
 The way you love your family?
 Your children?
 Your choice of recreational activities?
 Your commitment to the community?
-What things would you insist the documentary address is what’s important to you.
+Whatever you would insist the documentary address is what’s important to you.

 Wait for the entire family to go to sleep.
 Then, make yourself a cup of tea and walk around the inside of the house, slowly.
 Look at everything that occupies your space.
-Now pay attention to your heart, and listen to what it says when you watch your wife sleep…and your children.
+Now pay attention to your heart, and listen to what it says when you watch your family sleep.

-What did you share with that table full of people you haven’t seen in 20 years?
-Chances are, if you want your old high-school friends to know about it, then it matters a lot to you.
+What did you share with the table full of people you haven’t seen in 20 years?
+Odds are good that if you want your old high-school friends to know about it, it matters a lot to you.
 Don’t think about what you should say, but think about what you did (or would) say.
 Do the right things matter to you?
 Are you talking about the important things in life?